ivonnegarciam/blooms/README.md

 Coming soon

 ## Acknowledgements
 The current compilation of notes and files includes inputs, comments and solutions proposed by several coleagues from CICESE and IRD-LEGOS.
-In particular, I would like to thank Julien Jouanno, Julio Sheinbaum, Favio Medrano, Alejandro Dominguez Pérez and Marco Larrañaga for their technical support and guidance.
+In particular, I would like to thank Julien Jouanno, Julio Sheinbaum, Favio Medrano, Fernando Andrade, Alejandro Dominguez Pérez and Marco Larrañaga for their technical support and guidance.